 Customs duties are calculated based on the sum of the customs value and the transport of the goods outside the European Union.
 In other words, the duty rate for a chosen good is multiplied by the sum of the order value and shipping costs.

 The basis for calculating value-added tax (VAT) is the customs value, the calculated customs duties, and freight, both outside the EU and within the EU.
 The sum of these values is multiplied by the amount of VAT.
 Check the VAT rates applied in the Member States of the European Union.
-When clearing the goods through customs, you are obliged to pay the customs duties, additional duties, and other fees.
+When clearing the goods through customs, you are obliged to pay customs duties, additional duties, and other fees.

 Import from China to the EU step by step: a summary

 Thus, we have reached the end.
-In simple ten steps, we presented the process of importing from China, starting with setting up a business to customs clearance of goods and placing the goods on the market.
+In ten simple steps, we presented the process of importing from China, starting with setting up a business to customs clearance of goods and placing the goods on the market.
 Now that you know the order of steps of importing in order, you can put the theory into practice.
 Be mindful that the requirements and regulations in each Member State may vary.